-Vision Zero and the EQOs were introduced at a time when the precautionary principle was guiding EU policies.
+The Vision Zero, and the EQOs were introduced at a time when the precautionary principle was guiding EU policies.
 According to Lofgren (2004) Sweden at the time was one of the countries that advocated the use of the precautionary principle.
 However, this is a principle that may be difficult to combine with rational decision making (Sunstein, 2003; Hahn and Sunstein, 2005).
-This conflict is also discussed by Belin et al. (2012) in relation to Vision Zero.
-They conclude that Vision Zero is a break with the traditional view of traffic safety interventions where measures should be undertaken as long as the benefits exceed the costs.
-According to Lofgren (2004), the EU28 with the Better regulation agenda started a move towards using RIA instead of making decisions based on the precautionary principle.
+This conflict is also discussed by Belin et al. (2012) in relation to the Vision Zero.
+They conclude that the Vision Zero is a break with the traditional view of traffic safety interventions where measures should be undertaken as long as the benefits exceeds the costs.
+According to Lofgren (2004), EU with the Better regulation agenda started a move towards RIA instead of making decisions based on the precautionary principle.
 Our findings show that Sweden is lagging behind in the use of RIA.
 Currently, there is no clear description at the ministerial level on the role of RIA, neither clear instructions on what it should contain, when it should be used and who evaluates the results except for the parts related to administrative simplification, and consequences for businesses.

-The question then is if the changes in the policy-making system have had implications for the transport policy and planning in Sweden and the use of RIA and CBA?
-The following three examples from our daily work illustrate how the current context influences the policy-related work.
+The question then is if the changes in the policy making system have had implications for the transport policy and planning in Sweden and the use of RIA and CBA?
+In the following we illustrate with three examples from our daily work how the current context influence the policy related work.
 The first is a RIA reviewed in the case study.
 The second relates to the output from the work done by ASEK.
 The third illustrates the problems with a fragmented system for a systematic work on development of inputs to CBA, based on scientific evidence.

-Our first example is a RIA concerned with new rules about driving licences for individuals with different kinds of physical handicap.
-One of these related to a "new" problem resulting from the influenza A(H1N1) pandemic in 2009, when Sweden chose to conduct a mass vaccination campaign using the Pandemrix vaccine.
-A few years after the vaccination was administered, evidence emerged on an association between the pandemic vaccination and severe adverse event narcolepsy in children (Widgren, et al., 2013).
-The question now for the Swedish Transport Agency is under what conditions these children can obtain a driver's licence when they come of age.
-This entails weighing the risk (i.e. the cost) that these individuals may introduce on the road transport system against the benefit they will have from being able to live as normal a life as possible.
+Our first example is a RIAs which is concerned with new rules about driving licenses for individuals with different kinds of physical handicaps.
+One of these related to a "new" problem resulting from the pandemic situation of 2009 with the influenza A(H1N1), when Sweden chose to conduct a mass vaccination campaign using the Pandemrix vaccine.
+A few years after the vaccination took place, evidence emerged on an association between the pandemic vaccination and severe adverse event narcolepsy in children (Widgren, et al., 2013).
+The question now for the Swedish Transport

+Agency is under what conditions these children can obtain a driver's license when they come of ages.
+This entails weighing the risk (i.e. the cost) that these individuals may introduce on the road transport system against the benefit they will have from being able to live such a normal life as possible.

 This however was not the focus in the RIA.
-Instead, it was on the possible increase in administrative costs due to additional medical examinations.
-This may sound surprising, but it is not, given the current focus in RIA practices.
-This RIA was examined by the Better Regulation Council and mainly judged according to the fulfilment of Section 7 in the IA Ordinance.
+Instead it was on the possible increase in administrative costs due to additional medical examinations.
+This may sound surprising, but it is not given the current focus in the RIA practices.
+This RIA was examined by the Better Regulation Council and mainly judged according to the fulfillment of § 7 in the IA Ordinance.
 It was for example deemed unsatisfactory in relation to the description of businesses concerned.
-It is the civil servants that are required to judge whether or not a certain RIA should be assessed according to Section 7 of the IA Ordinance or not.
+It is the civil servants that are required to judge whether or not a certain RIA should be assessed according to § 7 of the IA Ordinance or not.
 As this example illustrates, a RIA can have an impact both on the general public and enterprises.
-Since, in such cases, the only scrutiny of the RIA is made by the Better Regulation Council, it is not surprising that civil servants are would rather be safe than sorry and focus on the aspects that can be controlled.
+Since, in such cases, the only scrutiny of the RIA is made by the Better Regulation Council, it is not surprising that civil servants are rather safe than sorry and focus on the aspects that will be controlled.